lanaFerrari/lanaFerrari/README.md

 -->

 #### I'm Lana and I write.
-I used to write professionally as a Creative Copywriter/UX Writer and now I write code.
+I used to write professionally as a Creative Copywriter/UX Writer and now I write code

 ---
    <p>💼 Junior Full-stack developer<p/>